kubeflow/website/content/en/docs/components/pipelines/author-a-pipeline/inputs-outputs-data-passing.md

 Ultimately, each authoring style creates a component definitied by an `image`, `command`, and `args`.
 When you use an input, it is represented as a placeholder in the `command` or `args` and is interpolated at component runtime.

-There is one additional type of input, `PipelineTaskFinalStatus`, which allows access to the metadata of one task from within another.
-This input is a special case, as it is neither a parameter nor an artifact.
+There is one additional type of input, the struct `PipelineTaskFinalStatus`, which allows access to the metadata of one task from within another via a system-provided value at runtime.
+This input is a special case, as it is neither a typical parameter nor an artifact and it is only usable in `dsl.ExitHandler` exit tasks.
 Use of this input is covered in [Authoring: Pipelines][pipelines].

 ### Input parameters
 Input parameters are declared when you use a `str`, `int`, `float`, `bool`, `dict` or `list` type annotation.
 The data passed to parameters typed with `dict` or `list` may only container JSON-serializable Python primitives. `Union` types are not permitted.